SIS to LMS Migration: Complete Step-by-Step Guide

 Q: How do we handle courses that are still in progress during migration?

 A: The best practice is to migrate after grades are finalized for the term.
 If you must migrate during an active term, you'll need to map partial grades and ongoing assignments carefully.
 Consider a "phased migration" where you migrate past terms first, then current term data after it's complete.
+Never migrate active gradebooks without teacher approval.

 Start Your SIS to LMS Migration β†’